mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 user.

-For this reason, your frontend app should not authenticate with an OAuth provider directly, but rather should this job to your backend.
+For this reason, your frontend app should not authenticate with an OAuth provider directly, but rather leave this job to your backend.
 It’s your backend that safely stores the secret token and passes it to the OAuth provider.

 Luckily, SvelteKit can work as a full-stack app, with a frontend **and** a backend!